lillyoh/dad-jokes/README.md

 ![gif](https://media.giphy.com/media/fAEUqjlnbmr9K1rB7N/giphy.gif)

 ## Summary
-A small fun project to practice calling an external API and reinforce React and CSS fundamentals
+A small fun project to practice calling an external API and reinforce ReactJS and CSS fundamentals

 ## Features

-- Built with React and CSS
 - Jokes fetched from external API
 - View a list of jokes sorted by score
 - Upvote or downvote a joke, jokes and scores saved in localStorage